Decolonizing Decoloniality

 We hear calls from around the world to decolonize, diversify, and decenter knowledge production and dissemination.
 But what does this really mean in different contexts, who is participating, and whose interests are served?
 For the last two years, the GDC has been hosting a series of community-wide conversations about Decolonizing Decoloniality.
 So far, scholars from Mexico, Indonesia, Taiwan, Mozambique and Angola, and Argentina have shared their experiences and practices.
 See the playlist of our previous conversations.

-It will take place online (Zoom) in French with automated translation available.
+It will take place online (Zoom) in English with automated translation available:

 Previous conversations